Yy1894/Triptide/README.md

 ## Design Patterns

 ### MVC (Model-View-Controller)
-The app loosely follows the MVC pattern:
 - **Model:** Data is managed in Firebase and accessed via service modules.
 - **View:** Svelte components render the UI and respond to user interaction.
 - **Controller:** Logic in Svelte scripts and service files acts as the controller, handling user actions and data flow.

 ### Observer Pattern
-The observer pattern is used for real-time data updates:
+The observer pattern is used for real-time data updates
 - **Subject:** Firebase Realtime Database nodes (e.g., trips, memories)
 - **Observer:** Svelte components subscribe to changes using Firebase's `onValue` method, automatically updating the UI when data changes.